-I want to state clearly up front - this guide introduces the key features for success on your Bee; however, it is not a complete book for learning to spin.
-Please see the recommendations above, for that.
+I want to state clearly up front - this guide introduces the key features for success on your Mach II; however, it is not a complete book for learning to spin.
+Please see the recommended material above, for that.

-Now, if you take a class, it's likely your teacher hasn't spun on a Bee before - unless she also owns a Bee.
-So you might want to bring this guide along to help her understand the special features of your Bee.
+Now, if you take a class, it's likely your teacher hasn't spun on a SpinOlution wheel before - unless she also owns one.
+So you might want to bring this guide along to help her understand the special features of your Mach II.

-Unpacking your Bee
+Unpacking your Mach II

-If mailed, your Bee arrives packed in a box.
-Lift out any covering pieces of packing material, then check carefully - the Kate rods (3) and additional bobbins (2) will be tucked in - depending on which side of the box you open, they may be on top of your Bee or under it.
+If mailed, your Mach II arrives packed in a large box.
+Lift out any covering pieces of packing material, then check carefully - the flyer assembly, bobbins, drive band, and any extra accessories will be tucked in amidst the packing material.
 Look through the packing material to be sure you have taken all of the items out of your box.
 Check for loose pieces that may have come off during shipping, to be safe.